awslabs/aws-simple-cicd/docs/admin.md

 - The sample provides a single TriggerType - CodeCommit.
 This can be extended to add Github, BitBucket etc.
 - An SNS Topic is generated for the pipeline.
 Subscribers receive notifications on status of each pipeline stage.
 Emails are sent by a Lambda function.
 - A Parameter Store parameter is generated which stores the semantic version and automatically increments (uses python semver library) on every successful build.
-- A Cron parameter can be set to trigger the pipeline on a schedule managed by CloudWatch.
+- A Cron parameter can be set to trigger the pipeline on a schedule managed by CloudWatch. (optional)
+- An AWS Secrets Manager secret storing the Github personal access token. (optional)

 ```text
 {